 Another variable that is sometimes overlooked is the ambient temperature and sensor heat.
-One of the factors that causes noise is the sensor heat.
+One of the factors that cause noise is sensor-heat.
 Yes, cameras are more prone to noise in summers than in winters.
 Try to keep your camera cool and the sensor will reciprocate by delivering better quality images.

 Camera settings that affect the raw files

-ISO setting may or may not affect the raw files as I have discussed above.
+ISO setting may affects the raw files as I have discussed above.

 Long exposures lead to noise.
 For calculating the long exposure noise, the camera immediately after completing a long exposure captures another shot with the shutter closed.
 This second exposure captures only the noise since the shutter is anyway not open.
 The camera’s software then uses the information from this second exposure to remove the noise from the first exposure.
 This second exposure and long exposure noise reduction happens on the fly and modifies the raw files.

 Exposure compensation and Active D-lighting.
-These settings also affect the raw files.
-Exposure compensation is self-explanatory but why Active D-lighting affects the raw files is beyond my understanding.
+These settings also affect raw files.
+Exposure compensation is self-explanatory (see the explanations above) but why Active D-lighting affects the raw files is beyond my understanding.
 All that I know is that using Active D-lighting mode even while clicking raw, tends to darken the overall images.
 Once I understand the reason behind this, I’ll update this article.

-(Maple tress in Autumn – Clicked using a compact camera and saved as jpg.
+(Maple trees in Autumn – Clicked using a compact camera and saved as jpg.
 Though the article is about raw files, inserted this photograph here to break the monotony of text)

 What does not affect the raw files